WICG/private-network-access/permission_prompt/explariner_navigation.md

 ## Furthermore

-This new CSP can be used not only for navigations but also for various of use cases, for example, HTML image tags, and even to use as an alternative for fetch request.
-In this way, if the target address space is already defined in Content Security Policy, then the `targetAddressSpace` fetch option won't be required anymore.
+"This new CSP can be used not only for navigations but also for a variety of use cases.
+Examples include HTML image tags and even as an alternative to fetch requests.
+If the target address space is already defined in the Content Security Policy, the targetAddressSpace fetch option will no longer be necessary."